We hope you find answers to any questions about EIC here.

 Should I crop to projector's aspect ratio in order to completely fill the screen?

-You have this option, but you should use your artistic judgment to decide where to crop, rather than trying to use every available pixel.
+You do have this option, but we'd suggest you use your own artistic judgment to decide where to crop, rather than trying to use every available pixel.

-The projector has a 4:3 aspect ratio... that is, the full image area is slightly wider than it is high.
+Our projector has a 16:10 aspect ratio: that is, the full image area is significantly wider than it is high.

-A 35mm frame (with 3:2 aspect ratio) will fill the width of the image area but not the height; it will be displayed in the vertical middle, with blank (black) areas top and bottom.
+A horizontal 35mm frame (with 3:2 aspect ratio) will fill the height of the image area but not the width; it will be displayed in the horizontal middle, with thin blank (black) areas left and right.

-A vertical shot will fill the height of the image area, leaving blank areas on the left and right.
+A wide panoramic shot will fill the width of the image area, typically leaving blank areas on the top and bottom.

-IDEAL DIMENSIONS: WIDTH no more than 1400 pixels HEIGHT no more than 1050 pixels
+MAXIMUM DIMENSIONS: WIDTH no more than 1920 pixels HEIGHT no more than 1200 pixels

-This is the native pixel resolution of our Canon Realis SX-50 digital projector - far below film scanners and digital cameras.
+This is the native pixel resolution of our Canon Realis digital projector - far below the resolution of most cameras.

-You will almost certainly need to resample (downsize) your image to reach this size, unless you already cropped to a tiny section of your original photo (not a good practice, in general).
+You will almost certainly need to down size (resample) your image to reach these dimensional limits, unless you already cropped down to a small section of your original photo (not a good practice, in general).

-A common mistake is to reverse the numbers, setting horizontal size to 1050 pixels - not ideal.
+A common mistake is to reverse the numbers, setting horizontal size to 1200 pixels - definitely not optimum.